microsoft/PQCrypto-VPN/README.md

 * _client-passdb.ovpn_: Client authenticating with a username/password
 * _server.ovpn_: Server only accepting client certificate authentication
 * _server-passdb.ovpn_: Server only accepting username/password authentication

+The `ecdh-curve` configuration directive is used to select the key exchange algorithm and must be present to guarantee a post-quantum algorithm is selected.
+You can see the list of valid choices from the list of supported algorithms at OQS's OpenSSL fork here: https://github.com/open-quantum-safe/openssl#supported-algorithms

+The authentication algorithm depends on the types of certificates provided as part of the configuration.
+You can use classical signature algorithms (like RSA or ECDSA), but these are not post-quantum.
+See the instructions in `openvpn/config/picnic-pki.md` for creating certificates using Picnic-L1FS as the signature algorithm as one post-quantum option.

 OpenVPN is then started by running from a root command prompt: